 If your goal is to work in academia, criminal justice professors earned a median wage of $69,980.

-Earning a master's degree in criminal justice can cost a bundle ($21,000 per year and up), but there are ways to manage or reduce the financial burden.
-Read on for tips!
+Earning a master's degree in criminal justice can cost a bundle, but there are ways to manage or reduce the financial burden.
+After skimming the example programs we have listed below, check out our tips for alleviating some of your financial burden and list of financial aid, grants, and scholarship opportunities for master's in criminal justice students.

 - Some schools allow you to transfer undergraduate credits and credits from certificate programs, cutting the number of credit hours you must pay for.